tinyolly/tinyolly/docs/index.md

 ## What is TinyOlly?

 A **lightweight OpenTelemetry-native observability platform** built from scratch to visualize and correlate logs, metrics, and traces.
-No 3rd party observability tools - just Python (FastAPI), Redis, and JavaScript with a **comprehensive REST API**.
+No 3rd party observability tools - just Python (FastAPI), Redis, OpenAPI, and JavaScript.

 - Think of TinyOlly as a development tool to observe and perfect your app's telemetry
 - Send whatever you want to the Otel collector on Docker or K8S and TinyOlly will visualize it